 Mt.
 Sembrano is located in Pililla, Rizal and was a refuge of NPA insurgents in the past.
 Today, the mountain has now taken its spotlight and became a popular hiking destination.

-The jump off point is from Brgy.
+The jump-off point is from Brgy.
 Hall of Malaya, Pilillla and it stands at 745 MASL.
-The climb is considered minor with difficulty of 3/9 but expect some challenges after Manggahan campsite as the trail becomes moderately steep.
+The climb is considered minor with a difficulty of 3/9 but expects some challenges after Manggahan campsite as the trail becomes moderately steep.

-Tour guide is required for Php500 dayhike and Php1,000 overnight.
+A tour guide is required for Php500 day hike and Php1,000 overnight.
 There is also a registration fee of Php50 per head in Brgy.
 Malaya Hall.

 Check out this video of Mt.
 Sembrano!

 Mount Sembrano is recommended for beginners.
-Getting to summit is 3 – 4 hours trek and may still depend on your pace.
+Getting to the summit is a 3 – 4 hour trek and may still depend on your pace.
 From Brgy.
 Malaya, you can start your trek by walking to the paved roads uphill crossing residential areas.
 There could be some dogs along the way but they won’t do harm unless threatened.
 You have an option to ride a tricycle from Brgy.
-Hall to skip this and continue with the official jump off, fare is Php20/head.
+Hall to skip this and continue with the official jump-off, fare is Php20/head.

 The real challenge starts after Manggahan.
 The trail becomes moderately steep and bigger rocks are waiting along the trail.
 There were instances that you’ll be holding to these rocks for support especially at times when you need to crawl.

-Our dayhike to Mt.
+Our day hike to Mt.
 Sembrano during the weekend is rewarding for a couple of reasons.
 One, though the mountain was known to the mountaineering community, there were lesser hikers visiting this place.
-We were only the single group at that day and we have the mountain to ourselves.
+We were only a single group on that day and we have the mountain to ourselves.
 Two, the weather is perfect.
 We had a clearing and the entire view of Laguna de Bay is visible from the summits.